How to Restart or Reset Xfinity Router (XB7–XB10) – Step‑by‑Step Guide

 How long does an Xfinity router reset take?

-A simple restart (reboot) usually takes about 5-10 minutes.
-A full factory reset takes a bit longer, around 10-15 minutes, as the device has to erase its settings before rebooting.
+A simple restart (reboot) usually takes about 5–10 minutes.
+A full factory reset generally takes 10–12 minutes because the device erases settings and reboots before coming back online.

 Why is my internet still slow after restarting the router?

 If a restart doesn’t help, the issue might not be with your router.
-It could be an area outage, a problem with the line to your home, or an issue with your specific internet plan.
-If a factory reset also doesn’t solve the speed issue, it’s best to contact Xfinity support.
+It could be an area outage, a problem with the line to your home, Wi‑Fi interference, or a mismatch between your plan and usage.
+If a factory reset also doesn’t solve the speed issue, contact Xfinity support.

 How do I change my Xfinity Wi‑Fi password?

-You can change it using the Xfinity app or by logging into the router’s admin tool.
-In a web browser, go to 10.0.0.1, log in with ‘admin’ and the password on your router’s sticker, and navigate to the Wi-Fi settings to edit your network name (SSID) and password.
+You can change it using the Xfinity app or by logging into the Admin Tool.
+In a web browser, go to 10.0.0.1 (after enabling Admin Tool access in the Xfinity app), sign in with username admin and your Admin Tool password, and edit the Wi‑Fi name (SSID) and password in Wi‑Fi settings.

 How do I restart my Xfinity router remotely?